Agoric/documentation/main/ertp/guide/README.md

 ## Method Naming Structure

 ERTP methods use a template for their names.
 Knowing what a particular method name prefix represents can help you when reading code.
+For consistency, you may want to also use this template for your Agoric code.

 - `make<Foo>()`: Creates a new Foo object and returns only that object.
 - `make<Foo>Kit()`: Creates a new Foo object as well as other things.
 It returns some combination of useful things, usually including the new
   Foo object.
 But not always; sometimes Foo is conceptual, and, for example, instead of a single object, two facets are returned.
 - `create<Foo>()`: Creates a new Foo, but doesn't return it.
 - `get<Foo>()`: Returns a Foo that already exists.
-- `provide<Foo>()`: If Foo already exists, it returns it.
+- `provide<Foo>()`: If Foo already exists, returns it.
 If not, it creates a new Foo and returns that.

 ## Life of Assets